-Objective/Timeframe(s) Implement the following Zoning Code amendments by Spring 2023: • Amend the zoning code to remove discretionary permit requirements for Emergency Shelters in the M- C zone • Amend the zoning code to consider transitional as a residential use of property and to permit transitional housing in the same manner as other residential uses in the same zone • Permit employee and farmworker housing in accordance with the Health and Safety Code Sections 17021.5 and 17021.6 and the Employee Housing Act. • Amend the zoning code to provide a process by which large residential care facilities with seven or more residents may be developed in commercial and mixed-use zones. • Reduce development standards for Senior Planned Unit Developments through the adoption of a reduction in parking requirements and a reduction in minimum unit size requirements. • Amend Reasonable Accommodation procedures to define major and minor accommodations.
-Responsible Agency Community Development Department Funding Sources General Relevant Policies 2.1, 2.2, 2.4, 4.1
+Objective/Timeframe(s) Implement the following Zoning Code amendments by Spring Objective/ Timeframe (s) 2023: • Amend the zoning code to remove discretionary permit requirements for Emergency Shelters in the M- C zone; • Amend the zoning code to consider transitional as a residential use of property and to permit transitional housing in the same manner as other residential uses in the same zone; • and ensure that the code permitsPermit employee and farmworker housing in accordance with the Health and Safety Code Sections 17021.5 and 17021.6 and the Employee Housing Act. • Amend the zoning code to provide a process by which large residential care facilities with seven or more residents may be developed in commercial and mixed- Use zones.
+Define Senior Planned Unit Development and #Reduce development standards for Senior Planned Unit Developments through the adoption of a reducetiond in parking requirements and a reduction in minimum unit size requirements.
+Amend Reasonable Accommodation procedures to define major and minor accommodations.
+Short-term Timeframe Responsible Agency Community Development Department

+Funding Sources General Relevant Policies 2.1, 2.2, 2.4, 4.1